abhiunix/Host-HIV-test/README.md

-# Test your Host for HIV test.
+# Test your Host for Host-Header Injection vulnerability.

+This script provides you the easiest way to check the host header injection vulnerabilty.
+It supports single URL check as well as list of domains to test.

 ## Features